urin/urin/README.md

-# Hi there 👋 I'm a Software Engineer from Japan 🇯🇵, urin [ɯɾiɴ]
+# Hi there 👋 I'm a Software Engineer from Japan 🇯🇵

 💻 **IT Programmer | Problem Solver | Continuous Learner**